rails/rails/guides/source/form_helpers.md

 ### Dealing with Ajax

-Unlike other forms making an asynchronous file upload form is not as simple as providing `form_for` with `remote: true`.
+Unlike other forms, making an asynchronous file upload form is not as simple as providing `form_for` with `remote: true`.
 With an Ajax form the serialization is done by JavaScript running inside the browser and since JavaScript cannot read files from your hard drive the file cannot be uploaded.
 The most common workaround is to use an invisible iframe that serves as the target for the form submission.

 Customizing Form Builders
 -------------------------